Here (2024 film): Plot

-Dinosaurs are shown roaming an area until they are wiped out, and the Ice age takes hold.
+Dinosaurs are shown roaming an area until they are wiped out, and the ice age takes hold.
 After the ice age ends, the land turns green again.
 Much later, the area is home to the Lenni-Lenape people, and a storyline follows a man and woman, their courtship, family, and eventually the woman's death.
-The man sees a hummingbird, which is seen periodically throughout the film, after his wife's burial.
+After his wife's burial the man sees a hummingbird, which is seen periodically throughout the film as a reoccurring theme.

 The area is then part of the estate of William Franklin, Benjamin Franklin's son (the last colonial governor of New Jersey from 1763 until 1776).
 Right around the turn of the 20th century, the home that becomes the center of most of the film's action is built.
-Its first tenants are John Harter and his wife, Pauline.
-Mr. Harter has a deep passion for flying airplanes and later dies of the Spanish flu.
+Its first tenants are John Harter and his wife, Pauline with their daughter.
+Mr. Harter has a deep passion for flying airplanes that his wife worries will be his death but ironically dies of the Spanish flu.

-Later inhabitants of the house include the bohemian couple Lee, an inventor, and Stella Beekman, a pin-up model, who live there in the 1940s before and during World War II.
-Lee invents what becomes the La-Z-Boy recliner and the couple move to California.
+Later inhabitants of the house include the bohemian couple Leo, an inventor, and Stella Beekman, a pin-up model, who live there in the 1940s before and during World War II.
+Leo invents what becomes the La-Z-Boy recliner and the couple move to California.

 The Young family—originally led by Al and Rose—buy the house in 1945, after the conclusion of World War II.
 The Youngs raise three children in the house: Richard, Elizabeth, and Jimmy.
 After an 18-year-old Richard gets his girlfriend Margaret pregnant, they get married and raise their daughter Vanessa in the house.

 Sometime in the 1970s, Rose suffers a debilitating stroke and as a result, she and Al move to Florida to check into a rehabilitation facility.
 Al decides to hand the house over to Richard and Margaret, much to Margaret's chagrin.

 In the early 2000s, sometime after Rose's death, Al moves back in.
 Not long after, Richard and Margaret divorce, though they remain friends.
 Richard ultimately ends up selling the house after Al dies.

-By the mid- to late 2010s, the house is inhabited by Devon and Helen Harris and their son Justin.
+By the mid- to late 2010s, the house is inhabited by African-Americans Devon and Helen Harris and their son Justin.
 Helen is devastated when their housekeeper, Raquel, dies of COVID-19.
 In the aftermath, Devon and Helen sell the house as well.

 As an elderly man, Richard takes Margaret—who now has dementia—to the empty house in 2024.
 He tries to remind her of several special events they shared "Here" and the time Vanessa, as a child, lost a blue ribbon from school, which finally triggers all her happy memories of their shared lives.
 The stationary camera then starts to pan away, and shows the only outside shot of the original house as seen from William Franklin's mansion roof.
 A hummingbird appears in the final scene.

+In a cut scene, in the far future, the home is flooded and then covered by a marsh.